styled-components/styled-components/CONTRIBUTING.md

 ### Why do we give push access?

 It can be overwhelming to be offered the chance to wipe the source code for a project.
-Don't worry, we don't let you push to master.
+Don't worry, we don't let you push to main.
 All code has to be reviewed by at least two contributors or one core team member, and we have the convention that someone other than the submitter has to merge non-trivial pull requests.

 **As an organization contributor, you can merge other people's pull requests, or other contributors can merge yours.** You likely won't be assigned a pull request, but you're welcome to jump in and take a code review on topics that interest you.